fordsfords/err/README.md

-Note that "err" does not address the higher-level question of how an application should react to errors, nor does it address how users are informed of errors.
+Note that "err" does not address the higher-level question of how an application should react to errors, nor does it address how end users are informed of errors.
 "Err" is a low-level coding method for C APIs.